Is BYD in South Africa? Everything You Need to Know About BYD’s Explosive Growth

 Aggressive Expansion Plans

-General Manager Steve Chang has confirmed ambitious plans:
+General Manager Steve Chang has confirmed ambitious plans (Cars.co.za, Oct 2024):

 - Long-term Goal: 60+ locations for complete nationwide coverage

-- Focus: Ensuring no owner is more than 100km from authorized service
+- Focus: Ensuring no owner is more than 100km from authorised service

 What This Means for Buyers

-Unlike early EV brands that relied on online sales and limited service centers, BYD is investing heavily in the traditional dealership model.
+Unlike early EV brands that relied on online sales and limited service centres, BYD is investing heavily in the traditional dealership model.
 This provides:

 - ✅ Test drives before buying